splanck/vush/README.md

 make test
 ```

 The test scripts under `tests/` will launch `./vush` with predefined commands and verify the output.
+Current tests cover environment variables, `pwd`, `export`, running scripts, comment handling, and now the `cd` and `jobs` built-ins.

 ## License